AGE: – 20th Century

 WEIGHT:– 2.4 kg.

-The large bulbous usnisha on this Buddha statue is typical of the Arakan style Jambhupati Buddha (Royal crowned)statues from the Rakhine state.
-Decorated with jewels, the usnisha often extending above the flanges of the crown and in this case decorated with lotus petals as are the flanges of the crown, seated on top of a decorative broad band around the forehead.
-The crown flanked by large curved flanges.
-The face is wide and squat with a large nose possibly emulating the face of the famous Mahatma Buddha image now sitting in the Mahamuni Pagoda in Mandalay.
+The large bulbous usnisha on this Buddha statue is typical of the Arakan style Jambhupati Buddha (Royal crowned) statues from the Rakhine state.
+Decorated with jewels and side flanges, the usnisha extends above the pronged flanges of the crown, both decorated with lotus petals.
+A broad band decorates the forehead extending to each ear.
+The face is wide and squat with a large nose.

 Very nice patina on this bronze Buddha statue.